Wes Lee: NXT North American Champion (2022–2024)

-Heel turn and The High Ryze (2024–2025)
+The High Ryze (2024–2025)

-On the following episode of NXT, Lee was to announce that he would walk away but was interrupted by The Rascalz teammates Trey Miguel (who makes his WWE debut appearance) and Zachary Wentz (the former Nash Carter, who makes his return to WWE).
-Miguel and Wentz convinced Lee to stay and the trio reunite for the first time since 2020.
+On the following episode of NXT, Lee was to announce that he would walk away but was interrupted by The Rascalz teammates Trey Miguel (making his WWE debut appearance) and Zachary Wentz (the former Nash Carter, making his return to WWE).
+Miguel and Wentz convinced Lee to stay and the trio reunited for the first time since 2020.
 On the following week, The Rascalz defeated Gallus (Joe Coffey, Mark Coffey, and Wolfgang) in a six-man tag team match.
 At Week 2 of NXT: The Great American Bash on August 6, Wentz and Lee (as MSK) failed to defeat NXT Tag Team Champions Nathan Frazer and Axiom for the titles.
 After the match, Lee turned on Miguel and Wentz, lashing out at the latter for leaving him back in 2022 and turning heel for the first time in his career.
 On the August 20 episode of NXT, Lee faced Pete Dunne and TNA's Joe Hendry in a triple threat match for an NXT Championship match opportunity at NXT No Mercy, which was won by Hendry.
 After the match, Lee was attacked by Wentz.
 A week later, a match was set between Lee and Wentz at NXT No Mercy on September 1 where Lee lost.
 At Week 1 of NXT's CW premiere on October 1, Lee defeated Wentz in a Street Fight.

 On the December 17 episode of NXT, it was hinted that Lee will form a new alliance with Tyriek Igwe and Tyson Dupont.
 On the December 31 episode of NXT, Lee teamed with Igwe and Dupont for the first time to defeat Andre Chase, Hank Walker and Tank Ledger in a six-man tag team match.
 On the May 13, 2025 episode of NXT, the team was known as The High Ryze.
 On the June 4 episode of Evolve, Lee proclaimed himself as the "gatekeeper of NXT".
 On the July 29 episode of NXT, Lee lost to Je'Von Evans in what would be his final WWE match.
 Lee's final WWE televised appearance took place on the October 8 episode of Evolve, being in the corner of Igwe and Dupont for their tag team match.
 Two days later, Lee was released by WWE, ending his nearly five-year tenure with the promotion.